bosch-aisecurity-aishield/watchtower/README.md

 ---

-### Inspect Jupyter Notebooks and Model Using
+### Inspect Jupyter Notebooks and ML/DL Models

-Inspection of Jupyter Notebooks and model can be done by any of the three methods:
+Inspection of Jupyter Notebooks and ML/DL models can be done by any of the three methods:

 #### CLI